 Flawed file type validation

 When submitting HTML forms, the browser typically sends the provided data in a

 POST request with the content type

 application/x-www-form-url-encoded.
-This is fine for sending simple text like your name, address, and so on, but is not suitable for sending large amounts of binary data, such as an entire image file or a PDF document.
+This is fine for sending simple text like your name or address.
+However, it isn't suitable for sending large amounts of binary data, such as an entire image file or a PDF document.
 In this case, the content type

 multipart/form-data is preferred.